 Founded in 2005 by local writer Larry Colton and renamed in 2018, the annual festival always featured an impressive lineup of local and national authors and a book fair.
 But its original incarnation, held at the expansive Oregon Convention Center through–2013, wasn’t quite the “metaphorical public square” that Literary Arts Executive Director Andrew Proctor, the festival’s new leader, had in mind.

 Enter the Portland Art Museum.
-As the rebooted Wordstock’s primary venue, the museum provides a backdrop for art, history and culture to merge with conversation, books and ideas.
-With Literary Arts at the helm, the festival is now condensed into a robust one-day event (with partner events such as a Lit Crawl taking place throughout the weekend).
+As the festival’s rebooted primary venue, the museum provides a backdrop for art, history and culture to merge with conversation, books and ideas.
+With Literary Arts at the helm, the festival is now condensed into a robust one-day event (with partner events, including a “Lit Crawl,” taking place throughout the weekend).
 The fest is packed with on-stage author conversations, interviews, panels, interactive Q + A’s, pop-up readings in galleries, teaching workshops, kids’ story times, live music, an expanded book fair and — in true Portland fashion — food trucks parked outside.

 “When you think of Portland’s profile, it’s a cool town with great food and wine and people who love to read and are serious about the arts,” says Proctor.
 “The idea that you can have a festival of books and ideas that’s incredibly fun to be at, all distilled into downtown with a huge book fair and an entire museum, for [the ticket price of] $15 — this is something that could only happen in Portland.”